 If you need to rent a car, I recommend you first read Mark’s guide on car hire in Spain.
-He wrote in detail where to find best deals (like $20 per week rentals), what to know when driving in Spain, traffic laws and more.
-We are personally always using QEEQ and Skyscanner to compare prices and find an amazing sale.
+He wrote in detail where to find the best deals (like $20 per week rentals), what to know when driving in Spain, traffic laws, and more.
+We are personally always using Discover Cars to compare prices and find an amazing sale.
 But more about that in his guide.

 Regardless of what you decide to do, here are the best stops along the way: